-A widely prescribed naturally occurring progesterone is known as Prometrium® (progesterone USP), sold by AbbVie Inc. Natural progesterone is used in combination with estrogen for hormone therapy; however, we believe there are currently no FDA-approved hormone therapy combination products with natural progesterone.
+A widely prescribed naturally occurring progesterone is known as Prometrium[®] (progesterone USP).
+The brand is marketed by AbbVie Inc, and generic versions have been available since 2012.
+Natural progesterone is used in combination with estrogen for hormone therapy; however, we believe there are currently no FDA-approved hormone therapy combination products with natural progesterone.